 malware, spyware and identity theft and check for common system

-computer.
-We can start this maintenance remotely and if something
+perform this maintenance remotely and if something bad happens you

-bad happens you may need to bring your computer to us, takes 2-3
+may need to bring your computer to us.
+Please call for Server/Domain

 Comprehensive virus/malware cleanup

 Backup your data, perform a factory restore or OEM install, install

 all updates and software, restore data.
 Update from Windows 7, 8,

 8.1 to Windows 10.
 Some options may not be possible.